Friday, May 1, 2026

 This event led the proconsul to believe in the gospel.
 Perhaps, Saul (Jewish name) began to use the name Paul (Roman name) as a way to be associated to Sergius Paulus .

 The family of Sergius Paulus was very influential in Pisidian Antioch.
-They went there (perhaps to a recommendation from the proconsul).
+Paul and Barnabas went to this city (perhaps to a recommendation from the proconsul).
 There, Paul preaches:

 MSG: 36-39 “David, of course, having completed the work God set out for him, has been in the grave, dust and ashes, a long time now.
 But the One God raised up—no dust and ashes for him!
 I want you to know, my very dear friends, that it is on account of this resurrected Jesus that the forgiveness of your sins can be promised.
 He accomplishes, in those who believe, everything that the Law of Moses could never make good on.
 But everyone who believes in this raised-up Jesus is declared good and right and whole before God.

 Paul says in the synagogue that Jesus is the One to make us whole before God, and this can't be accomplished by the Mosaic Law.
-Thus, imagine the reaction of this message among the Jews!
+Imagine the reaction of this message among the Jews!

 Tuesday, March 3, 2026